 • Save

 Notice how we also used the dim() function and selected the first element (the number of rows) to create a sequence with the same length as the number of rows.
-Of course, in a real-life example, we would probably want to specify the sequence a bit more before adding it as a new column.
+Of course, in a real-life example, we would probably want to specify the sequence more before adding it as a new column.
 In the next section, we will learn how to add a new column using brackets.

 2) Add a Column Using Brackets (“[]”)

-Here’s how to append a column to a dataframe in R using brackets (“[]”):
+here is how to append a column to a dataframe in R using brackets (“[]”):

 # Adding a new column